opentripplanner/OpenTripPlanner/docs/sandbox/VehicleRentalServiceDirectory.md

 List all networks to include.
 Use "network": "default-network" to set defaults.

-If no default network exist only the listed networks are used.
-Configure the a network with name "default-network" to include all unlisted networks.
-If not present, all unlisted networks is dropped.
+If no default network exists only the listed networks are used.
+Configure a network with name "default-network" to include all unlisted networks.
+If not present, all unlisted networks are dropped.
 Note!
 The values in the "default-network" are not used to set missing field values in networks listed.